lolwheel/Owie/README.md

 The park functionality comes by interrupting all communication between the BMS and the controller, thus causing an error 16.
 This functionality can be removed quite easily by someone motivated enough and with enough knowledge; all that's required is to open up the board, remove Owie and solder the wires back together, or to reflash it via USB.

+## Setup

 1. Set an Owie network password in `Settings`.
 1. Tap the `Arm` button in `Settings`.
 This arms your board so you can put it into 'park'.

+## Parking your board

-1. When you need to park your board, just restart it.
-Always start from an on state then turn it off, then back on, then off again; all in under 10 seconds.
+When you need to park your board, turn it on and then off in less than 5 seconds.

 ## Un-parking your board